 From the way I have read about it in prints, watched it on the news and seen in movies, I can conclude that the issue of racism in America (especially as it affects black Americans) is real.
 If this were not so, why do we have such outspoken movements as “Black Lives Matter,” and not “All Lives Matter”?

 The black people in the US claim they are the victims of most racial prejudices in that country.
-But there are some reports which also claim that white people suffer some discriminations too.
+But there are some reports which claim that white people suffer some discriminations too.

 Like I pointed out earlier, I speak as a far-flong observer from another side of the world.
 So feel free to enlighten me more on the issue if you have firsthand experiences on racial issues.
 I may not know so much where the shoe pinches, because I am not wearing it.

 You already know I am not living in America.
 So I do not have any firsthand experience of racism in that country.
-But that does not mean that I am looking forward to being discriminated upon or being subjected to an unwholesome treatment on the basis of my race like several people have been reported to have experienced (or still experiencing).
+But that does not mean that I am looking forward to being discriminated upon or being subjected to an unwholesome treatment on the basis of my race like several people have reported to have experienced (or still experiencing).

-I am simply saying that due to my limited exposure, I am unable to comprehend the full breadth and depth of the issue of racism as it affects non-white Americans – the black Americans – in America.
+I am simply saying that due to my limited exposure, I am unable to comprehend the full breadth and depth of the issue of racism as it affects non-white Americans – the black Americans in particular – in America.

 The Toga of Racism in Nigeria